-Angelina Jolie And Brad Pitt Divorce Tension Easing — Will They Reconcile?
+Angelina Jolie And Brad Pitt Divorce Tension Easing: Will They Reconcile?

-Angelina Jolie and Brad Pitt have been locked in a vicious divorce battle since last September, or so we thought.
-Now it looks like Angelina and Brad’s split may have been tense in the beginning but E!
-News reports that the ice may have begun to thaw months ago and now Brad is actually spending more time with Angelina and their kids than we previously knew about.
+Angelina Jolie and Brad Pitt have been locked in a vicious divorce battle since last September, or so fans thought.
+Now, it looks like Angelina and Brad’s split might have been tense in the beginning, but E!
+News reports that the ice might have begun to thaw months ago.
+Brad is reportedly spending more time with Angelina and their kids than we previously knew about.
 This revelation about Angelina and Brad effectively co-parenting and getting along has a lot of people wondering if they really plan to follow through with their divorce or if the A-list couple will eventually reconcile.

 Proof that Angelina Jolie and Brad Pitt’s divorce tension isn’t nearly as bad as reported lies in her Cambodia press tour.
 Remember the one where she brought all of her kids and paraded them on stage before talking about how she and Brad were going to co-parent the brood?
 It turns out that Brad was actually in Cambodia at that point.
 It was reported that during Angelina’s press tour and even while she was shooting her movie in the country, Brad Pitt traveled back and forth to Cambodia to spend time with his kids.
 According to multiple reports, Brad wasn’t an absent parent at all.